-Texas disapproves of alimony.
-But, it is possible to get alimony if you qualify.
+Texas disapproves of alimony, but it is possible to get alimony if you qualify.
 There are a number of factors involved and it is only awarded for a limited amount of time.

 13. What does a divorce cost?

 Rule 1.04 of the Texas Rules of Lawyer Discipline outlines the factors involved with attorney's fees.
-Fees are based upon the time and labor expended, the complexities of the issues involved, the degree of difficulty of the matter, the results achieved, the county of venue for the divorce, and any extraordinary time or demands placed upon an attorney which would prevent an attorney from representing other clients.
+Fees are based upon the time and labor expended, the complexities of the issues involved, the degree of difficulty of the matter, the results achieved, the county of venue for the divorce and any extraordinary time or demands placed upon an attorney that would prevent an attorney from representing other clients.
 Since each matter is different, fee determinations are done on an individual basis.

 14. Can the court make my spouse a better person?

 Not a chance.
 Frankly, the question seems silly at first glance.
 However, our clients often insinuate the question in a roundabout manner.
 They ask questions or take actions that indicate that they want the court to make their spouse a better person.
 The only thing a court can do is enforce its orders.
 The court is not going to change your spouse.

 15. Can I do the divorce myself?